stepanataccolade/docsv2/sources/ci_languages.md

 ## Clojure

 ### Standard build image(s)
-By default, we will run your Clojure build using our standard ubuntu 14.04 Clojure image pre-installed with all supported tools and services.
-The image is called u14cloall and the Dockerfile is in our [GitHub dry-dock repository](https://github.com/dry-dock/u14cloall).
-The Docker image will be pulled from our [drydock repo on Docker Hub](https://hub.docker.com/r/drydock/u14cloall/)
+By default, we will run your Clojure build using one of our standard ubuntu 14.04 Clojure images, depending on whether you need any services pre-installed in your container.
+If you do not need services, we will spin up a container with our u14clo image.
+If you've specified any services using the `services` key in your yml, your build container will be spun up using our u14cloall image.

+The Dockerfile for u14clo is [here](https://github.com/dry-dock/u14clo) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14clo/).
+The Dockerfile for u14cloall is [here](https://github.com/dry-dock/u14cloall) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14cloall/)

-The default build image for Go has the following versions installed:
+The default build images for Clojure have the following versions installed:

 * 1.3.0
 * 1.4.0
 * 1.5.1
 * 1.6.0

-In addition we have the following additional standard Clojure images:
+We have the following additional standard Clojure images available for you:

 * u12clo
     * [GitHub](https://github.com/dry-dock/u12clo)